martijnvandenboom/backup-website/content/blog/2025-create-support-on-your-website-for-dark-mode-capability-with-a-subtile-icon.md

 ---
-title: Create support on your website for dark mode capability with a subtile icon
+title: Create support on your website for dark mode capability with a subtle icon
 date: 2025-02-15T21:17:06.389Z
 draft: false
 categories: